 Quran Vs Bible – Difference Between Quran and Bible

 The Quran and Bible are considered two of the most famous religious divine texts books in the world’s most prominent religions Islam and Christianity.
-The Quran was revealed to the Prophet Muhammad (PBUH) whereas the Bible particularly the New Testament is linked to Prophet Isa (Jesus, peace be upon him).
+The first holy book was revealed to the Prophet Muhammad (PBUH) whereas the Bible particularly the New Testament is linked to Prophet Isa (Jesus, peace be upon him).
 Many controversies have evolved, through ages regarding the similarities and differences between the sacred texts, primarily focusing on their authenticity and preservation factors.

 Is the Quran the Same as the Bible?